-You may also send the above information by e-mail to: Court Interpreter Coordinator.
+You may also send the above information by e-mail to the email address listed above.

-If you have not received confirmation we have received your request within 3 business days of your request, please contact Superior Court Administration directly at 360-577-3085, Juvenile Court - 360-577-3100.
+If you have not received confirmation we have received your request within 3 business days of your request, please contact the Court directly at Superior Court - 360-577-3085, Juvenile Court - 360-577-3100.

 The Ethnic Support Council may be able to assist you in completing the above information.

 Services are free for clients with a public defender or who are indigent, and for ASL interpretation.
 In most cases interpreter services will be provided at no cost to you.
 If you need help in preparing a Request and Order for interpreter services.
 You also need to fill out a Declaration to request and interpreter. please contact the Ethnic Support Council directly if you need assistance with these forms.

 In accordance with state law, we strive to provide court-certified interpreters in the following languages: